ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 * Registers a container with the `ExtractionService`.
 * Container has an `UpdateTableSchemaAction` to be executed by the `ExtractionService`.
-* Returns a hive table - based on the BigQuery table.
+* Returns a Hive table - based on the BigQuery table.
 Creates the cached table object.

 **BigQueryMetastore**